 - I. Foundations of Categorical Data Analysis.
 This section will go over the basics of logistic regression.
 It will also go over techniques for making results more interpretable; analyzing data sets with complex sampling schemes; and (possibly) techniques for handling missing data.
 I call these topics "foundations" because once you understand them it is very easy to extend them to other CDA methods, such as ordinal and count models. - Very Brief Review of Models for Continuous Outcomes or in other words, OLS regression.
 There are some handouts on the course web page for this.
 I don't plan to cover this in class, but you should feel free to come to me with any questions you may have.
-Throughout the course, we'll note similarities and differences in the methods for analyzing continuous as opposed to categorical outcomes. - Feb 3, 8 Overview of Generalized Linear Models & Maximum Likelihood Estimation there are some very good readings on the course web page about this.
+Throughout the course, we'll note similarities and differences in the methods for analyzing continuous as opposed to categorical outcomes. - January 10, 12 Overview of Generalized Linear Models & Maximum Likelihood Estimation there are some very good readings on the course web page about this.
 I'll just say a little bit in the way of introduction, but we will return to the material throughout the course of the semester. - Readings: Long and Freese chapters 1 & 2 (you can skim or skip these, depending on how comfortable you are with Stata.)
-Chapter 3 will also include a lot of things you may already know but will probably include a few new things. - O Homework #1 is due on Feb 11.
+Chapter 3 will also include a lot of things you may already know but will probably include a few new things. - Homework #1 is due on January 20, 2022.
 It does not actually rely on the above material.
-Instead, it requires you to do preliminary work on the data set you hope to use. - Feb 10, 15, 17 Models for Binomial Outcomes: Basics of Logistic Regression e.g. lives/dies, gets married/does not get married.
+Instead, it requires you to do preliminary work on the data set you hope to use.
+Both the TA and I will look at it it and comment.. - January 19, 24, 26 Models for Binomial Outcomes: Basics of Logistic Regression e.g. lives/dies, gets married/does not get married.
 This section will establish a lot of the background that we will use with other methods.
 Primary emphasis will be on logistic regression, although we will also mention probit and possibly other topics.
-This may be review for some of you and if so you may want to do some of the optional readings that are on the course web page. - o Readings: Long and Freese chapter 5 - O Homework # 2 is due Feb 25. - Feb 22, 24 Interpreting results: Adjusted Predictions and Marginal effects.
+This may be review for some of you and if so you may want to do some of the optional readings that are on the course web page. - o Readings: Long and Freese chapter 5 - o Homework # 2 is due February 3, 2022. - January 31, Feb 2 Interpreting results: Adjusted Predictions and Marginal effects.

 The results from binomial and ordinal models can often be difficult to interpret.
 All too often, researchers discuss the sign and statistical significance of results but say little about their substantive significance.
 I will expect every student paper to use the methods described in this section and/or one of the advanced methods we discuss later in the course.
 Note that Long and Freese have several other useful commands that I won't discuss much in class.